ItsRyanLOL/NORBOT/README.md

 NORBot will eventually:
 - Link a discord account to the users Teamspeak account and Steam account
-- Sync premissions between Teamspeak and Discord
+- Sync permissions between Teamspeak and Discord
 - Lookup information that is useful in the recruitment process to assist recruiters in filtering out unwanted applicants
-- Continously moniter member's accounts for new game or VAC bans
+- Continuously monitor member's accounts for new game or VAC bans

+==== Packages needed ====
+ -Python 3
+ -Discord.py